Dental Sleep Medicine

 Utilizing our state-of-the-art dental laser often eliminates the need for numbing completely as the laser desensitizes the nerve endings in the tooth, leaving them numb without the need to numb the area.

-OraVerse is now available at our office!
+OraVerse is now available!
 Before the end of your appointment, Oraverse can be applied to reduce the time you stay numb after completion of your appointment.

 Teeth whitening will significantly brighten your smile